Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Results and Discussion

 Chemistry in observed exoplanetary atmospheres may be more complex than discussed above, being also influenced by the cooling history of the planet \citep{fortney2020}.
 At intermediate layers, volatile species may be sequestered into clouds, although these are not expected to form at the high atmospheric temperatures of hot Jupiters (e.g., \citealp{madhusudhan2016}, \citealp{madhusudhan2019} and references therein).

 Ground-based and high-resolution spectral observations have recently succeeded in providing the first characterisations of exoplanetary atmospheres.
-For instance, observations by \citet{giacobbe2021} of the hot Jupiter HD209458b, at the equilibrium temperature of 1500 K, revealed the presence of H$_2$O, CO, HCN, CH$_4$, NH$_3$, and C$_2$H$_2$ in the atmosphere.
-Future observations with JWST \citep{greene2016}, Twinkle \citep{edwards2019}, and Ariel \citep{tinetti2018}, as well as advances in atmospheric retrieval techniques, will soon revolutionise the field.
-The broad spectral range and the high spectral resolution of JWST will allow for precise determination of the abundances of a number of species of interest besides H$_2$O, like CO, CO$_2$, CH$_4$, NH$_3$ \citep{greene2016}.
+For instance, observations by \citet{giacobbe2021} of the hot Jupiter HD209458b, at the equilibrium temperature of 1500 K, revealed the presence of H$_2$O, CO, HCN, CH$_4$, NH$_3$, and C$_2$H$_2$ in the atmosphere. \citet{carleo2022} and \citet{guilluy2022} have recently extended this result to giant planets with equilibrium temperature $T\leq 1000$K. Future observations with JWST \citep{greene2016}, Twinkle \citep{edwards2019}, and Ariel \citep{tinetti2018}, as well as advances in atmospheric retrieval techniques, will soon revolutionise the field.
+The broad spectral range and the high spectral resolution of JWST will allow for precise determination of the abundances of a number of species of interest besides H$_2$O, like CO, CO$_2$, CH$_4$, and NH$_3$ \citep{greene2016}.
 An even greater number of molecules will be accessible with Ariel, by the time the telescope starts its operations in 2029 \citep{tinetti2018}.

-Recent studies have been testing our methodology on real data in preparation of its use for interpreting the observations of future ground-based and space-based facilities.
-Biazzo et al (submitted), propose possible formation scenarios for giant planets in four planetary systems, around the stars HAT-P-26, WASP-39, HAT-P-12, and WASP-10.
-Specifically, they studied the trends of the normalised planetary metallicity and elemental ratios as computed from the estimates of metallicity, N/O, and C/O ratios obtained by \citet{kawashima2021} through spectral disequilibrium retrieval models.
-A similar study was performed independently by \citet{kolecki2021} on an additional set of four giant planets.
-Guilluy et al. (submitted) and Carleo et al. (submitted) jointly used the planetary metallicity and C/O* ratio to constrain the formation histories of WASP-69b and WASP-80b, as well as the characteristics of their native circumstellar discs (see also Section~\ref{sec:res_accretion}).
-A more systematic study of the observational implications of our results will be the focus of dedicated future works.
+Recent studies have validated our methodology on real data in preparation of its use for interpreting the observations of future ground-based and space-based facilities.
+Alongside \citet{carleo2022} and \citet{guilluy2022}, \citet{biazzo2022} put constraints on possible formation scenarios for the giant planets in four planetary systems, around the stars HAT-P-26, WASP-39, HAT-P-12, and WASP-10.
+Specifically, they analysed the trends of the normalised planetary metallicity and elemental ratios based on the atmospheric composition obtained by \citet{kawashima2021} through spectral disequilibrium retrieval models.
+A similar study was performed independently by \citet{kolecki2022} on an additional set of four giant planets.
+As discussed before, \citet{carleo2022} and \citet{guilluy2022} jointly used the planetary metallicity and the C/O* ratio to constrain the formation histories of WASP-69b and WASP-80b, as well as the characteristics of their native circumstellar discs (see also Section~\ref{sec:res_accretion}).
+More systematic studies of the observational implications of our results will be the focus of dedicated future works.